Defective Leases And How To Vary Them

 - No service charge collection dates;

-- No provision for advance maintenance contributions to be set – before expenditure, service charges are sometimes only equal to the ground rent that can be collected so funds won’t last very long;
+- No provisions for advance maintenance contributions to be set (this is because before expenditure, service charges are sometimes only equal to the ground rent that can be collected);

-- Does not limit flats to pay for what they reasonably use.
-For example, a flat on the ground floor might have to pay for the maintenance and repairs of the lift even though they don’t use it or a flat with a private front door may find themselves having to pay towards redecoration of the internal communal entrance;
+- No limits on flats to pay for what they reasonably use (for example a flat on the ground floor might have to pay for the maintenance and repairs of the lift even though they don’t use it or a flat with a private front door may find themselves having to pay towards redecoration of the internal communal entrance);

-- Doesn’t enable the fees of a managing agent to be an allowable service charge expenditure item;
+- No enabling of the managing agent fees to be an allowable service charge expenditure;

-The FTT regulations require anyone making such an application to serve notice of it on anyone likely to be affected by the proposed variation.
+Where the variation of one lease would affect other leases, then an application may be made to vary those other leases with parties affected by the variation being notified as per the FTT regulations.
 This will include the freeholder (where they are not the applicant), or head lessee, the other leaseholders (if the change will affect them), and the mortgagee to the flat or flats.
 Failure to serve the notices will allow the affected parties to apply to the FTT for cancellation or change of the variation or, sometimes, to bring action for damages.